 Seraphim and cherubim are called the burning ones in the Old Testament appearing to the prophet Isaiah.
 They are described as six-winged beings that fly around the Throne of God crying “holy, holy, holy”.
 When we say “Holy, holy, holy, Lord God almighty” we are honoring the angelic glory of God announced to the whole earth.

 Icons of the holy angels are popular imagery.
-Catholic icons portray a host of Divine Protectors, Guardian Angel and spiritual beings as messengers to inspire us in our journey to God.
+Catholic icons portray a host of Divine Protectors, Guardian Angels and spiritual beings as messengers to inspire us in our journey to God.
 Their gazes are filled with serene strength, holding a warriors staff, orb of wisdom, and possibly a scroll quoting the words from the Psalms.
 Their presence is to gladden the heart and soul of whoever sees these inspirational images at your home, office, library, monastery or chapel.

 Byzantine Icons of Guardian Angels and principle messengers of God provide spiritual support when needed.
 To gaze upon their presence in a hallway or corner heightens our sense of being assisted or observed.
 They are called on to defend us in our spiritual battle.
 Directing our heart and mind through prayer has been the spiritual armor of thousands who call upon guardian angels.